 Program applicants may apply for Ontario Graduate Scholarships (OGS) which are available to domestic and international students in all disciplines of graduate study.

-You have a bachelor’s degree in a quantitative discipline such as mathematics, natural sciences or engineering
+A bachelor’s degree in a quantitative discipline such as mathematics, natural sciences or engineering

-You have completed a degree not listed above, with the requisite courses in economics, mathematics and statistics
+A degree not listed above, with the requisite courses in economics, mathematics and statistics

 If your undergraduate degree is not from a Canadian university, you are required to take the GRE.
 While we will accept the GMAT as an alternative, we recommend applicants take the GRE.